fbpx Skip to main content

 Takanawa Gateway City to be Completed in 2025

-Developed by the East Japan Railway Company (JR East), Takanawa Gateway City is a large-scale urban development project in Tokyo, which is scheduled to be completed in 2025.
-Located in front of Takanawa Gateway Station, the complex will includes four high-rise towers which includes two commercial towers, one of 29 floors and another of 30 floors.
+Developed by the East Japan Railway Company (JR East), Takanawa Gateway City is a large-scale urban development project in Tokyo, with the first phase scheduled to be completed on March 27th 2025.
+Located in front of Takanawa Gateway Station, the complex will include four high-rise towers.
+Also, there will be two commercial towers, one of 29 floors and another of 30 floors.
 Additionally, there is a 31-story office tower that stands at 166 meters and a 44-story apartment building that stands at 172 meters.

 Takanawa Gateway – Your Ultra-Convenient Access to Tokyo’s Metropolitan District